Going to Court After a Trucking Accident

 Are There Time Limits for a Truck Accident Claim?

 No matter where you live, there are time limits to the legal process.
 The insurance company will have limitations on how fast you must file a claim.
 The state has limits on when you can file a lawsuit.
 You must meet many document deadlines during pre-litigation that you must also adhere to.
 The filing deadlines will vary by insurance policy and location.
-A rule of thumb is to inform the insurance company within 48 hours, and you want a truck accident lawyer to make this phone call whenever possible.
+A rule of thumb is to inform the insurance company within 48 hours, and you want a Texas truck accident lawyer to make this phone call whenever possible.

 You will want to speak with a lawyer before the insurance company.
 If you can’t wait, only provide the insurance adjuster with basic details regarding the accident.
 Say where and when the accident happened and nothing else without legal guidance.
 The insurance adjuster will sound empathetic during the initial call, but their concern is always the bottom dollar.
 They will find ways to lower the claim even within the initial conversation.
 Do not trust them.